platers/unitunes/README.md

 ## Introduction

-unitunes is designed to keep playlists in sync across multiple streaming services. unitunes is a free, local, replacement for services like Soundiiz and TuneMyMusic.
+unitunes manages playlists across streaming services. unitunes can transfer songs between services and keep playlists in sync.

-unitunes defines Universal Playlists (UPs), a service agnostic representation of a playlist.
-UPs are the source of truth for playlists on streaming services.
-UPs are stored as plain text JSON, enabling them to be checked into version control systems.

-The unitunes CLI tool provides a command-line interface to manage UPs.
-Playlists can be pushed and pulled from streaming services. unitunes automatically searches for missing tracks.
+unitunes stores your playlists in plain text, allowing you to version control your music.
+Playlists can be pushed and pulled from streaming services.
+Tracks from one service can be searched on another.

 ### Current Supported Streaming Services